How to Work Out Your Wedding Budget

 - Images from Pinterest and Instagram are great for inspiration but be prepared to spend a tidy sum if you’re looking to recreate those exact looks.
 Don’t assume that a 2 tiered cake with cascading sugar flowers will cost you £200!

 - Do your homework, attend fairs, get quotes from suppliers to help you set a realistic wedding budget.
-So that as you kickstart your wedding planning, you will have a pretty good idea of what you need to spend, and where.
+So that as you start your wedding planning, you will have a pretty good idea of what you need to spend, and where.